Logo

 Avoid if possible

-Highest demand, longer wait times, premium pricing, miserable if your AC is down
+Highest demand, longer wait times, premium pricing

 September – October (Fall)